noraworld/issue-recorder/README.md

 #### Initial setup for `with_repo_assets`
 In order to use the asset repository, you need to enable [GitHub Pages](https://pages.github.com).
 This is important because this option is geared toward publishing the attached files that are posted on an issue as permanent links with cached enabled.
 If you don't enable it, not only the cache is unavailable but also the links are not accessible.
 You can enable it at `https://github.com/<USERNAME>/<REPO>/settings/pages`.

-You may need to create the file named [`.nojekyll`](https://github.blog/news-insights/bypassing-jekyll-on-github-pages/) on the root of the assets repository.
+You may need to create the file named [`.nojekyll`](https://github.blog/news-insights/bypassing-jekyll-on-github-pages/) in the root of the assets repository.
 GitHub Pages tries to build Jekyll by default.
 In most cases, it's unnecessary and not placing the Jekyll configuration files such as `_config.yml` will result in failing to build GitHub Pages.

 #### Special identifier for `notification_comment`
 You can use the following special identifiers for `notification_comment`.